-The trust agreement provides that the trustee may, but is not obligated to, undertake any legal action that it deems necessary or desirable in the interests of Mega certificateholders.
+The trust documents provide that the trustee may, but is not obligated to, undertake any legal action that it deems necessary or desirable in the interests of certificateholders.
 We may be reimbursed for the legal expenses and costs of the action from the assets of the related trust.

-We may resign from our duties as trustee under the trust agreement upon providing 90 days' advance notice to the guarantor.
-Our resignation would not become effective until a successor has assumed our duties.
-We may be removed as trustee only if a "guarantor event of default" has occurred with respect to a trust.
+We may resign from our duties as trustee under the trust documents with respect to a trust upon providing 90 days' advance notice to the guarantor.
+Our resignation will not become effective until a successor has assumed our duties.
+We may be removed as trustee only if a "guarantor event of default" has occurred and is continuing with respect to a trust.
 See "-Guarantor Events of Default."
-In that case, we can be removed (and then replaced by a successor trustee) as to the related trust by holders of certificates representing at least 51% of the voting rights of that trust.
-Even if our duties as trustee under the trust agreement terminate, we would continue to be obligated under our guaranty.
+In that case, we can be removed (and then replaced by a successor trustee) as to the related trust by holders of Mega certificates representing at least 51% of the voting rights.
+Even if our duties as trustee under the trust documents terminate, we would continue to be obligated under our guaranty.